 For any fans of the A Series of Unfortunate Events, this excellent collection features genius orphans battling an evil villain.
 Older kids will love trying to solve the brainteasers and mysteries.
 Ages 10 & up.

 83. Rainbow Fish by Marcus Pfister

 Sometimes being special makes you feel like an outsider.
 But when the Rainbow Fish learns to share his gift with others, he makes friends easily.
 This classic from your childhood is another good one to share with your little bookworm.
 Ages 4-8.

 84. The Cricket in Time Square by George Selden

 This 1961 Newbery Honor Book was likely required reading for parents when they were kids.
 Share the story of these New York City dwellers with your kids: Tucker the Mouse, Chester Cricket, Tucker and Harry Cat, who meet in the subway and explore the city like no one else can.
 Ages 6-9.

-This best-selling book about a little girl with big dreams has spawned several equally fun sequels (Iggy Peck, Architect and Ada Twist, Scientist).
+This best-selling book about a little girl with big dreams has equally fun spin-offs (Iggy Peck, Architect and Ada Twist, Scientist).
 The illustrations support the theme with a blocky font and grid background, and the bouncy rhyme begs to be read aloud.
-The awesome hook here is that Rosie is the descendent of the famous Rosie the Riveter and is determined to follow in her grandmother’s groundbreaking footsteps.
+The awesome hook here is that Rosie is the great-niece of the famous Rosie the Riveter and is determined to follow in her aunt’s groundbreaking footsteps.
 Ages 4-8.